-It is a condition of enrolment in the DipCS (Christian Leadership) and BMin that students complete a Police Vetting Service Request and Consent form as part of their application, or for those including an Internship course in another programme, before course enrolment can be approved.
+It is a condition of enrolment in any internship or practicum courses that students complete a Police Vetting Service Request and Consent form as part of their application, or for those including an Internship course in another programme, before course enrolment can be approved.
 International applicants must provide a police clearance certificate from their country of citizenship AND for any country in which they have lived for more than a 12 month period in the last 10 years.
 This police clearance should be less than 6 months old and be presented at the time of application.